AlessioGr/NotQuests-Docs/docs/documentation/api/api-tutorial.md

 Now back to our `TakeDamageObjective`, just fill out each method.
 You can see how other Objectives do it [here](https://github.com/AlessioGr/NotQuests/tree/main/paper/src/main/java/rocks/gravili/notquests/paper/structs/objectives).

-Then, you'll need to register and handle your own Bukkit events to add Progress (and eventuall complete) your objective.
+Then, you'll need to register and handle your own Bukkit events to add Progress (and eventually complete) your objective.
 For the internal objectives, I'm doing that [here](https://github.com/AlessioGr/NotQuests/blob/main/paper/src/main/java/rocks/gravili/notquests/paper/events/QuestEvents.java).
 Feel free to copy the boilerplate code.

 I'll add a more explanatory tutorial on this later, feel free to ask for help on our Discord.